First Published: 26th of August, 2020 by Patrick Carpen.

 At Aku ,the leader was Mawasha, then Ekufa and now Chekema.
 A guest house was constructed there, but up to when the people migrated, it was not in use.
 Heavy rains flooded the community of Aku in 1998 thus forcing the community to shift their homesteads to Masakenari (Mosquito Hill).

 The chief there is still Toshao Chekema.
 It no longer has so many mosquitoes.
-Masakenari has a Nursery and Primary school, a health post, a church and has 42 households with an estimated population of 262 persons.
+Masakenari has a Nursery and Primary school, a health post, and a church.
+The entire village has 42 households with an estimated population of 262 persons.

 Summary: The District is Kanashen, Region 9, Guyana.